 - Tap below the photo or tap any comment

 - Swipe left over the comment (iPhone) or tap and hold the comment (Android) you'd like to delete

 To delete a photo or video that you've posted, tap (iPhone and Windows Phone) or(Android) above your post and then tap Delete.

-Keep in mind that you can also archive posts to hide them from your profile and make it so your followers and other people on Instagram can't see it.
+You can also archive posts to hide them from your profile and make it so your followers and other people on Instagram can't see it.
 When you archive a post, it keeps all its likes and comments.

 You can add a caption to a photo or video you've already shared, or edit or delete the caption you originally included.
 To add, edit or delete a caption on iOS devices:

 - Edit, delete or add a caption to your post, then tap Done.